-I’ve had a lot of success making creams but never mastered lotion making, until recently!
-Now that I have I wanted to make a simple goat milk lotion recipe.
+I’ve had a lot of success making creams and just recently mastered lotion making!
+My favorite so far is this simple goat milk lotion recipe.

 Why a Goat Milk Lotion Recipe?